 New schools to Interschools should use the following guide to see which Championships they should compete in.
 We also encourage new schools to contact NSW Interschools to discuss and check which Regional Championships they should compete in.

-Northern NSW & QLD Championships – Central Coast, Central West, Hills District, Hunter, Illawarra, New England, North Coast, Northern Beaches, Northern Suburbs, South-Western Sydney, Southern Highlands, Southern Sydney, Upper North Shore, Western Sydney, QLD, International
+Northern NSW & QLD Championships – Central Coast, Central West, Hills District, Hunter, New England, North Coast, Northern Beaches, Northern Suburbs, Upper North Shore, South-Western Sydney, Southern Highlands, Western Sydney, QLD

 Sydney Championships – Eastern Suburbs, Inner West, Lower North Shore, Sutherland and St George Area.

-All school students must compete in the same Regional Championships.
+All school students from the same school must compete in the same Regional Championships.